gregmac/MSBuild.CallTargetsParallel/README.md

 Inspiration
 -----------

 It's quite similar to the MSBuildExtensionPack Parallel task (http://www.msbuildextensionpack.com/help/4.0.8.0/html/23e4198a-c266-e8a3-4aea-7cf131a0837c.htm) but differs in the way it is invoked, making it significantly easier to pass existing properties without worrying about escaping values for command-line execution.
-I wrote this because I was trying to use parallel tasks in a complex project, and MSBuildExtensionPack's implementation meant I had giant easy-to-mess-up blocks of parameters to be passed to each invokation, and it quickly became unreadable.
+I wrote this because I was trying to use parallel tasks in a complex project, and MSBuildExtensionPack's implementation meant I had giant easy-to-mess-up blocks of parameters to be passed to each invocation, and it quickly became unreadable.

 License
 -------